checkeverything.ch

 Call Spoofing Protection Switzerland 2026

 Note: This article contains affiliate links to Swiss telecom providers.
 If you sign a contract through these links, we receive a commission.
 There are no additional costs for you.
-Status May 2026 — The content draws on the Swiss Telecommunications Act (TCA / FMG, SR 784.10), the Ordinance on Telecommunication Services (FDV / OST, SR 784.101.1) and official communications from the Federal Office of Communications (OFCOM, bakom.admin.ch) and the National Cyber Security Centre (NCSC, ncsc.admin.ch).
+Status June 2026 — The content draws on the Swiss Telecommunications Act (FMG / TCA, SR 784.10), the Ordinance on Telecommunication Services (FDV / OST, SR 784.101.1, in particular Art.
+26a) and official communications from the Federal Office of Communications (OFCOM / BAKOM, bakom.admin.ch) and the National Cyber Security Centre (NCSC, ncsc.admin.ch).
 Only officially published law is binding.

 A call comes in.
-Your screen shows your bank's number, a police station or a familiar Swiss line — and the person on the line is in fact a fraudster.
-This is called call spoofing, and it has grown sharply in Switzerland in recent years.
-OFCOM records a steady increase in complaints about unwanted advertising calls and fraudulent calls.
+Your screen shows your bank's number, a police station or a familiar Swiss line — yet the person on the line is a fraudster.
+This is call spoofing, and complaints about it have risen sharply in Switzerland.
+To curb it, the Federal Office of Communications (OFCOM/BAKOM) has agreed new obligations with Swiss providers, phased in across 2026.

-With the revision of the Ordinance on Telecommunication Services, the Federal Council introduced two staggered obligations for all Swiss providers: since 1 July 2025, providers must check the plausibility of the outgoing CLI (Calling Line Identification); from 1 January 2026, calls from abroad that use a faked Swiss number (+41) must be blocked at the network level.
-This guide explains in neutral terms what spoofing is, what the new provider duties are, and how you can protect yourself in practice.
+So what actually changes, and when?
+From 1 January 2026, calls arriving from abroad that display a faked Swiss landline number must be marked as "unknown" or blocked at the network level.
+From 1 July 2026, the same protection extends to faked Swiss mobile numbers.
+This guide explains in neutral terms what spoofing is, what the new provider duties really require, and how you can protect yourself in practice.

 Key Takeaways

-• Call spoofing is the manipulation of the displayed caller ID.
+• Call spoofing is the manipulation of the displayed caller ID (CLI).
 Fraudsters impersonate your bank, the police, an authority or a relative to obtain data or trigger a money transfer.

-• Your first line of defence is still you: never share PIN, passwords, TAN codes or card data on the phone.
-Banks, the police and authorities never ask for such details on the phone.
+• Your first line of defence is still you: never share a PIN, passwords, TAN codes or card data on the phone.
+Banks, the police and authorities never ask for these on the phone.

-• Reporting: to your provider (turn on the anti-spam filter), to OFCOM (online form) and, in case of financial loss, to the NCSC as well as the cantonal police.
+• Reporting: to your provider (turn on the anti-spam filter), to OFCOM/BAKOM (online form) and, in case of financial loss, to the NCSC as well as the cantonal police.

 What is call spoofing — and why does it work so well?

-In call spoofing the caller manipulates the transmitted CLI so that the screen of the called person shows a different number than the one actually placing the call.
-This is made possible by VoIP services, which let the transmitted A-number be set almost freely — a technical weakness of the classic telephone protocol.
+In call spoofing the caller manipulates the transmitted CLI (Calling Line Identification) so that your screen shows a different number than the one actually placing the call.
+This is made possible mainly by VoIP services, which let the transmitted A-number be set almost freely — a structural weakness of the classic telephone protocol.

 Spoofing works for three reasons.
-First, many recipients view a call as legitimate as soon as a known or local Swiss number (+41) appears.
-Second, fraudsters combine spoofing with social engineering: they create time pressure, pose as bank staff, police or a relative in distress, and push for immediate action.
-Third, familiar display names like "Police", "UBS" or "Swisscom" lower the recipient's guard.
+First, many recipients treat a call as legitimate the moment a known or local Swiss number (+41) appears.
+Second, fraudsters pair spoofing with social engineering: they create time pressure, pose as bank staff, police or a relative in distress, and push for immediate action.
+Third, familiar display names such as "Police", "UBS" or "Swisscom" lower the recipient's guard.

 The most common spoofing variants